AlekseyYuryev/java/maven/plugin/xml-maven-plugin/README.md

 ### `xml:validate`

-The `xml:validate` goal is bound to the `verify` phase, and is used to validate XML documents of types specified in the plugin's `configuration`.
+The `xml:validate` goal is bound to the `validate` phase, and is used to validate XML documents of types specified in the plugin's `configuration`.

 #### Example 1